sonic-net/SONiC/doc/cpu_queues_stats.md

 The knowledge of various queue statistics help us identify the current health and reason for any packet drops.
 SONiC already has commands to examine port and queue statistics associated with front panel ports.
 The same is extended to examine the CPU queue stats.
 The watermark commands can also be extended to display the buffer utilization associated with these CPU queues (not included in this HLD).

-For example the command *show queue counters <port-name>* which displays the below given statistics starts to display CPU queue statistics as well.
+The command *show queue counters <port-name>* displays the below given statistics for a given front panel port.

 ```
 root@sonic:/home/admin# show queue counters Ethernet0